AzaleaLibrary/AzaleaConfiguration/README.md

 Now that we have defined some properties (`aNumber`, `aString` & `someVectors`), we want to load their values from a yml file.

-We need to get a `FileConfiguration` object which represents a set of configuration data from a yml file, this is done via the `ConfigurationApi#load` method.
+We need to get a `FileConfiguration` object which represents a set of configuration data from a yml file, this is done via the `AzaleaConfigurationApi#load` method.

 From a `FileConfiguration` object, we can then call the `FileConfiguration#load` method.